bricksdont/bricksdont.github.io/_posts/2020-12-15-seven-recommendations-for-mt-evaluation.md

 7. [Do not succumb to the urge of ignoring best practices just for the sake of comparing to previous work.](https://bricksdont.github.io/posts/2020/12/comparing-to-previous-work/)

-High-level summary and way forward
+Way forward
 ===========

-Basically, we are routinely tricking ourselves and others into thinking that we achieve scientific progress, when in fact we did not.
+Basically, we are routinely tricking ourselves and others into thinking that we achieve scientific progress, when in fact we do not.
+I think that a small step forward would be to establish further best practices and standardized methodology, and make them easily accessible.

-And this is on top of the fact that BLEU is of course not a perfect substitute for the opinions and perceptions of humans!
+In any case, I think that we ought to do better in the future.
+I will certainly hold myself (and people who have the questionable honor of being reviewed by me) to very high standards for ongoing and future experiments.

 There are some broader issues that ail our field, in my view.
-Perhaps some of those are worth exploring in a different post.
+For instance, I consider **reproducibility** to be an unsolved problem at the moment.
-Consider as an example the plight of reproducibility: published results are hard to reproduce because the source code is not always available.
+Published results are hard to reproduce because the source code is not always available.

 If authors do publish code, the next problem is that by "releasing code" what many people mean is releasing the library used to train the particular models in a paper.
 What is almost never released is the workflow, scripts etc. necessary to reproduce the actual experiments.
-And even if all of this is available, reproducibility experiments are rarely undertaken in our field.
-And even if all of that is given, the data used might not be open-source!
-Issues like these are an impediment to scientific progress.
+As a consequence, reproducibility experiments are rarely undertaken in our field.

-In any case, I think that we ought to do better in the future.
-I will certainly hold myself (and people who have the questionable honor of being reviewed by me) to very high standards for ongoing and future experiments.
+Issues like these are an impediment to scientific progress and perhaps worth exploring in a different post.

 FAQ
 ===